Persian Symbols – History, Meaning and Importance

 Huma bird

-Huma is a legendary mythical bird from the Iranian legends and fables which became a common motif in Diwan and Sufi poetry.
+The Huma is a legendary mythical bird from the Iranian legends and fables, which became a common motif in Diwan and Sufi poetry.
+It’s often referred to as a ‘bird of paradise’ in Ottoman poetry and symbolizes unreachable heights.

 Paisley Boteh Jeghe

-The boteh jeghe is a tear-drop shaped design with a curved upper end.
+Called the boteh jeghe, this is a tear-drop shaped design with a curved upper end.
 Boteh is a Persian word meaning bush or plant.

-This pattern is extremely popular and is used around the world as a textile pattern for clothing, artwork and carpets.
-It’s commonly known as the paisley pattern, named after a town called Paisley in Scotland which was the first place where the boteh jeghe was copied.
+Today, the patterns is popular and is used around the world as a textile pattern for clothing, artwork and carpets.
+The English name Paisley, named after a town called Paisley in Scotland which was the first place where the boteh jeghe was copied.

 The boteh jeghe is believed to be a stylized representation of a cypress tree and a floral spray, which are symbols of life and eternity in the Zoroastrian faith.